robbie-cahill/tunnelmole-client/README.md

 Otherwise, you can self host.
 To learn more about this option go to the [Tunnelmole Service](https://github.com/robbie-cahill/tunnelmole-service/) GitHub repo.

+#### Suppress output/logs
+To suppress the initial output with the URLs, set the environment variable `TUNNELMOLE_QUIET_MODE=1` somewhere in your environment.
+This might be useful in a CI/CD environment or in other scripts.

 #### Using Tunnelmole with NPM scripts
 Installing Tunnelmole as an NPM dependency will make the following executables available in your project:
 ```